rohit0122/lets-lighthouse/README.md

 # Lets Lighthouse

-A beautiful tool to generate lighthouse for batch urls & compare them with ease.
+A beautiful tool to generate lighthouse reports for batch urls & compare them with ease.

 ## Installation